CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 If you want to use [authentication](#adding-authentication) in combination with MongoDB (which is highly recommended), the configurations for the config file will be a little different compared to if you were to use MongoDB without authentication.

+??? info "Fields 1 and 4"
-Please refer [above](#51-setting-up-bot-configjson-without-mongodb-authentication) for information on fields 1 and 4, as they are the same no matter if authentication is enabled or not.
+    Please refer [above](#51-setting-up-bot-configjson-without-mongodb-authentication) for information on fields 1 and 4, as they are the same no matter if authentication is enabled or disabled.

+1. N/A
 2. `Enter the MongoDB URL (i.e. mongodb://localhost:[port]):`
     * When using authentication, this field cannot be left empty.
 At the bare minimum, you must enter `mongodb://bulletbot:[bulletbot MongoDB password]@localhost:[port]`.
 More can be added to the URL, but what is shown is the bare minimum for what the suffix can be.
       * Replace `[bulletbot MongoDB password]` with a password that you'll be giving the bulletbot user when setting up [MongoDB Authentication](#adding-authentication).